toyosi12/contact-form/README.md

 [PHP](https://php.net) 7.2+ and [Composer](https://getcomposer.org) are required.

-Create a new database for your project, this is because, the package create 'contacts' table where all mails are saved.
+Create a new database for your project, this is because, the package creates 'contacts' table where all mails are saved.

 To get the latest version of Laravel Contact Form, simply require it